Contact:Bridget Passyn410-758-2403 ext. 226202 Chesterfield Ave. Centreville, MD 21617New Teacher Induction Program

 Queen Anne’s County Public Schools’ new teacher induction program begins with a 5-day orientation program prior to the return of all staff.
-During that orientation, all new teachers meet centrally one day to learn the overview of county including vision, mission, and philosophy.
-They are greeted by the Superintendent, Board members, Assistant Superintendent and others.
-The supervisor of the induction program leads a workshop during which teachers reflect upon how they plan to begin the school year, manage their classroom, plan lessons, etc. and novice teachers meet their mentors.
+During orientation, all new teachers meet centrally one day to learn the overview of the county including vision, mission, and philosophy.
+They are greeted by the Superintendent, Board members, Assistant Superintendent, and others.
+The supervisor of the induction program facilitates presentations and discussions on the evaluation process, certification, health benefits, and various technology platforms such as Schoology and Performance Matters.
 The remaining four days are divided among school-based sessions covering topics from attendance and discipline through planning instruction and assessment and county sessions with content supervisors who outline the curriculum and discuss subject-specific strategies for instruction and assessment.

 After the intensive week of orientation, new teachers are supported on a regular basis at the school level.
 Teacher specialists, at the elementary and middle school levels, and academic deans, at the high school level, conduct monthly meetings with them.
 Topics include conferencing with parents, giving feedback to students, and needs identified at the school level.